wexi/amforth-shadow/doc/source/TG/recipes/I2C-Generic.rst

 I2C Generic
 ===========

-The basic lowlevel words provide a rather raw access to the I2C bus and its devices.
+The basic low-level words provide a rather raw access to the I2C bus and its devices.
 Since the bus has some standard actions, which are always the same, some combinations are useful factors.